canonical/operator/README.md

 # Core concepts as a metaphor
 I like metaphors, so here we go:
 - There is a theatre stage (Scenario).
 - You pick an actor (a Charm) to put on the stage.
+Not just any actor: an improv one.
 - You pick a sketch that the actor will have to play out (a Scene).
 The sketch is specified as:
-  - An initial situation (Context) in which the actor is, e.g. is the actor the main role or an NPC (is_leader), or what other actors are there around it, what is written on those books on the table?
+  - An initial situation (Context) in which the actor is, e.g. is the actor the main role or an NPC (is_leader), or what other actors are there around it, what is written in those books on the table?
-  - Something that happens (an Event) and to which the actor has to react (e.g. one of the NPCs leaves the stage (relation-departed))
+  - Something that happens (an Event) and to which the actor has to react (e.g. one of the NPCs leaves the stage (relation-departed), or the content of one of the books changes).
-- How the actor will react to the event will have an impact on the context: e.g. the actor might knock over a table (a container), or write something to a book (pebble.push).
+- How the actor will react to the event will have an impact on the context: e.g. the actor might knock over a table (a container), or write something down into one of the books.

 # Core concepts not as a metaphor